Bischoff/wozmania/docs/usage.md

 You can also replace them with any other `.nib` file, for example with the DOS master disk.

-To prevent accidental writing on them, use a command like:
+To prevent accidental writing on a disk, use a command like:
 ```
 $ chmod -w drive1.nib
 ```
+This is equivalent to closing the write protection punch with black tape on an original floppy disk.

 You may completly disable the floppy disk controller by uncommenting this line: